-Top 5 Strategies for Finding an Internship During Winter Break
+5 Strategies for Finding a Winter Break Internship

 Winter break is a time that college students look forward to early on during their first week on campus.
 When course schedules and commitments get busy, and students begin feeling a little (or a lot) overwhelmed, there’s a small voice that may begin popping up in their head that says, “ I can’t wait until winter break when I can sleep in and not have to be accountable to anyone.”

 Gaining relevant work experience during winter break can be invaluable to a college student hoping to break into a particular career field or industry.